dennyzhang/challenges-kubernetes/Scenario-201/README.md

 <a href="https://www.dennyzhang.com"><img align="right" width="185" height="37" src="https://raw.githubusercontent.com/USDevOps/mywechat-slack-group/master/images/dns_small.png"></a>

 ```
-1. Deploy 3 nodes k8s in your local virtualbox.
+1. Deploy 3 nodes k8s' env in your virtualbox.
 One controller, others as worker
-2. Deploy k8s web UI, which is disabled by default.
+2. Deploy k8s web UI, which is missing by default.
 3. Create a nginx service with 6 instances.
-Confirmed they are distributed.
+Should be balanced across worker nodes
 4. Visit nginx service by loadbalancer.
 (Hint: Ingress)
 ```